 This class will explore a myriad of composition techniques that are invaluable in the film scoring “deadline” oriented work environment.
 It is constructed to allow the student maximum “hands-on” experience.
-We examine, in detail, the many different musical styles that a working film composer may be called upon to produce.
-The student will study and then produce a series of music cues in the style of classic Warner Bros and Disney animation, and contemporary film and television scoring.
+Each week the instructor’s lecture will focus on a specific style or genre and then the student will compose and sequence a cue that will be critiqued in class the following week.
 They will have an opportunity to record, with a live orchestra, an original composition of their own.

 SCOR 599: Studio Conducting and Contemporary Score Analysis

 This class focuses on two distinct aspects of screen scoring.
 The first: “Studio Conducting” will begin with an introduction to basic conducting techniques, followed by an exploration of how we adapt those skills to professional scoring sessions.
 The second focus: “Contemporary Score Analysis” is an in-depth look at outstanding scores from current television series and feature films that utilize a non-traditional approach to creative scoring.

 A weekly, hour-long lesson and discussion on how to best approach the individual students class assignments and student films.
 Eric teaches SCOR 502 in the fall semester only.
 15 weeks (2 units)